emipa606/Poppi/README.md

 Poppi are very friendly and raising a poppi farm is easy because they reproduce quickly and are easy to train.

 They are cousins to the boomalope and boomrat so they do explode.
-However, they&apos;ve adapted and their oil doesn&apos;t start fires.
+However, they've adapted and their oil doesn't start fires.
 They will not explode if they are under the effects of anesthetics.

 They prefer love to war but if they do have to fight they are ferocious little devils with powerful legs that allow them to leap short distances.